top of page

 The Origin of Arabica Coffee and The Rich History

-Legend has it that coffee was discovered by an Ethiopian goat herder named Kaldi, who noticed his goats becoming energetic after eating the red berries from a certain plant.
-Intrigued by this discovery, Kaldi tried the berries himself and experienced a newfound vitality.
-The news of Kaldi's findings spread, leading to the creation of one of the world's most beloved beverages offering a captivating blend of tradition, flavor, and uniqueness.
+Legend tells of Kaldi, an Ethiopian goat herder, who discovered coffee after noticing his goats energized by the red berries of a certain plant.
+Curious, Kaldi tried the berries himself and experienced a newfound vitality.
+This remarkable discovery gave rise to one of the world’s most beloved beverages—coffee that combines tradition, unique flavor, and a story that spans centuries.

 hands holding a basket of coffee cherries